 It’s one of the closest national forests to Denver, yet it’s often overlooked.
-Highlights include the Deckers region for fishing and camping, as well as tons of forests to access to the west, between Colorado Springs and Denver.
+Highlights include the Deckers region for fishing and camping, as well as shades of forests to access to the west, between Colorado Springs and Denver.

 From Colorado Springs west the Pike National Forest looms on either side.
 There are so many marvelous things to do in this heavily wooded region.
-These marvels are easy to reach from the Front Range, perfect for a two night getaway.
+These marvels are easy to reach from the Front Range, perfect for a two night getaway

 Spinney Mountain & Eleven Mile are two other popular places to boat and fish in the area, with access to the infamous ‘Dream Stream’, part of the South Platte River.
 Places like Cripple Creek and Woodland Park make great bases for exploring the nearby Colorado wilderness.

 Motor Vehicle Use Maps: Large, PDF’s from the USFS.
 They show forest service roads.